asklar/aitour/README.md

 - Implements Microsoft's hosting pattern with dependency injection
 - Provides 7 MCP tools for stock management

+### ProductStockSystem.McpClient
+Lightweight console app that connects to `odr.exe` via MCP, invokes the `list_mcp_servers` tool, and prints the returned registry (compatible with `server.json`) as a formatted table.
+Key capabilities:
+- Uses the latest `ModelContextProtocol` client APIs (stdio transport)
+- Supports overriding the `odr` executable path, working directory, timeout, and forwarded arguments
+- Parses structured tool output and displays the server registry in a tabular view for quick inspection

 ## API Endpoints

 | Method | Endpoint | Description |